wso2/docs-is/en/includes/guides/authentication/app-native-authentication/secure-app-native-authentication-flows.md

 # Secure app-native authentication flows

-In App-Native Authentication, users input their credentials directly into the application.
-Hence, malicious applications mimicking the legitimate application may be able to capture user credentials.
-You can implement the following mechanisms to secure authentication requests.
+In [App-Native Authentication]({{base_path}}/references/app-native-authentication/), users input their credentials directly within the application.
+Hence, malicious applications may attempt to capture user credentials by mimicking the legitimate application.
+To mitigate this risk, you may implement the following mechanisms.

 !!! note "Before you begin"
     [Add app-native authentication]({{base_path}}/guides/authentication/app-native-authentication/add-app-native-authentication/) to your application.

-!!! tip
+!!! note

-    While these mechanisms are only applicable for the initial authentication request, all subsequent requests are bound to it via a unique identifier (flowId), which prevents alterations during the process.
+    These mechanisms are only applicable to the initial authentication request.
+As all subsequent requests are linked to the initial request via a unique identifier (flowId), these methods prevent alterations throughout the entire process.

 ### Using client attestation
 If the application is hosted either in the Apple App Store or the Google Play Store, follow the steps below to leverage